TRUFFLES IN ISTRIA

 The gleba (fleshy inner mass) of Tuber Brumale is firm, at the beginning white, then grey and finally blackish-violet.
 It finally turns brownish and blackish but it is brighter than the black truffle.
 It is streaked with several thick, widely spaced white lines which do not change their color in contact with air.
 Their skin (peridium) is dark and less rough than the skin of Melanosporum.
 This truffle variety grows to the size from 2 to 5 or 10 cm.
 Its scent is aggressive but pleasant and it is exactly the scent that makes it easier to recognize than other truffles.
 But its flavor is less significant than that of Tuber Melanosporum.

 Season: from September to January

-The fleshy inner mass (gleba) of a ripe Tuber Unicantum is firm and dark brown, streaked with many thin white lines which do not change their colour in contact with air.
+The fleshy inner mass (gleba) of a ripe Tuber Unicantum is firm and dark brown, streaked with many thin white lines which do not change their color in contact with air.
 Their skin (peridium) is dark and less rough than the skin of Aestivum.
 It is shaped like an anomalous tuber and its size ranges between 2 and 9 cm.
-It is pleasant in flavour and scent and tastes better than a summer truffle.
+It is pleasant in flavor and scent and tastes better than a summer truffle.

 Tuber Magnatum Pico